ahersi22/StockMarketPrediction/README.md

 How to Run the App

-Step 1: Open PowerShell or Terminal
+Step 1: Open PowerShell or Terminal on appy.py

 Navigate to the project folder: